gzip4/fbsqlxx/README.md

 ```

 ## Database metadata
-A library provides the abstraction of database metadata requests, avoiding use of arrays etc, and helps to parse the replies incoming.
+A library provides the thin layer of abstraction of database metadata requests, avoiding use of arrays etc, and helps to parse the replies incoming.
 Let's see how it looks like.

 ```c++
     auto buffer = conn.info({ isc_info_page_size, isc_info_db_size_in_pages });